-ECM software -- especially for a larger business -- can be an expensive, heavily involved purchase, so it's important to understand options before arriving at a decision.
+Enterprise content management software -- especially for a larger business -- can be an expensive, heavily involved purchase, so it's important to understand the options before deciding.

 1. Alfresco Software

 Alfresco provides a content services platform to manage business documents across the enterprise.
-Maintained as an open source project, it supports ECM, deployed either on premises or in the cloud running on AWS.
-Hyland acquired Alfresco in October 2020 and remains a separate platform with its product roadmap.
+Maintained as an open source project, it supports ECM deployed either on premises or in the cloud running on AWS.
+Hyland Software acquired Alfresco in October 2020, and it remains a separate platform with its product roadmap.

 Rather than delivering turnkey applications, Alfresco combines open source tools with support services.
 It provides technology partners with the building blocks for producing content-centric applications designed around the needs of individual organizations and targeting a broad range of industry verticals.

 Application developers can inspect and modify core functions.
-Alfresco produces simplified tools -- templates and scripts -- for citizen developers to help administrators and non-technical users create and maintain predefined workflows.
-As a result of its acquisition, Alfresco expects to leverage AI/ML capabilities and vertical industry expertise that Hyland develops and acquires.
+Alfresco produces simplified tools, including templates and scripts, for citizen developers to help administrators and nontechnical users create and maintain predefined workflows.
+As a result of its acquisition, Alfresco expects to use AI and machine learning capabilities and vertical industry expertise that Hyland develops and acquires.

 Alfresco modules integrate with other web services through RESTful APIs.
-Alfresco has developed social media interfaces for linking to popular social media platforms such as YouTube, Facebook and Twitter.
+The company has developed social media interfaces for linking to popular platforms like YouTube, Facebook and X, formerly known as Twitter.
 Regarding corporate governance, Alfresco provides the underlying modules for records management based on predefined industry standards, but it requires some assembly.

 2. Box Platform